catjsteam/catjs/README.md

 * Import catjs library
 CatJS support a standard JavaScript imports and the [requireJS](http://requirejs.org) library style

-    * standard import
-    Put CatJS library where you load your all of the other JavaScript resources
-    You can load other resources with cat annotation just add a new line after cat.js
+    * *standard import* - Put CatJS library where you load your all of the other JavaScript resources and you can load other resources with cat annotation just add a new line after cat.js

         <! --
             @[scrap